 How would you make a beard?
 Perhaps some pillow filling?

 What tools will you need?
 Hot glue gun, glue, scissors, needle and thread?
 Make a list of everything you need.
 It’s always easier to execute when you have know ahead of time everything that you need and that needs to be done.

 Grown-ups get very excited about setting the Christmas tree.
 I have seen adults that have a method for this project and no-one can interfere.
 They can enlist helpers, but the grown ups run the show.

-One of these years, if your child is at least 8 or 9 years old, give them this responsibility and see how they embrace the challenge.
+One of these years, give your child this responsibility and see how they embrace the challenge.
 Don’t worry if it’s not professional, it will be perfect.

 Moms love setting the Tree, but kids live for this.

 If kids want to learn to sew or already know how to sew two pieces of fabric together they can easily build the bag.
 If they do not know how to sew, or they are too young to take on the task there are other ways to build a bag.
 The challenge is not so much in the construction but in comping up with a simple enough design that you can take on based on your skills.

 Or redecorate your room.
 Figuring out where to move the furniture, where to put the bed, the mirror, the bedside table or the desk.
 You may have to take into account where are the outlets for the lamps, or to plug in the computer.
 You may think about where is the window in relation to your bed?
 What about access to the closet?
 Do you need any extra space to play on the floor?
 Or to store certain items or toys?

 What is the best way to move furniture?
 Will you need to relocate all the stuff on the tables before you move the tables?
 Etc.